ConleyGao/Cache/README.md

 # Cache
-Struct line         //Todd in progress

-line array         //Todd in progress

 int power2 ()                  //  added by conley  number of bits to represent a number

 int whichSet(...)
 Conley  almost done